South Africa Diabetes Devices Market Size and Share

 South Africa Diabetes Devices Market Analysis by Mordor Intelligence

-South Africa diabetes devices market is valued at USD 158.16 million in 2025 and is forecast to reach USD 193.17 million by 2030, advancing at a 4.08% CAGR.
+South Africa diabetes devices market size in 2026 is estimated at USD 164.52 million, growing from 2025 value of USD 158.16 million with 2031 projections showing USD 200.39 million, growing at 4.02% CAGR over 2026-2031.
 Growing urban diabetes prevalence, the roll-out of National Health Insurance coverage, and steady technology upgrades in monitoring and delivery devices underpin this expansion.
 Continuous glucose monitoring (CGM) is taking hold after new 2023 clinical guidance, while e-commerce is broadening access to supplies and widening consumer choice.
 Local production incentives are beginning to trim costs for test strips and create new jobs.
 The market also benefits from private medical schemes that now reimburse advanced pumps and sensors, lifting adoption among insured patients and easing long-term complication risks.

 Key Report Takeaways